agroimpacts/learner/README.md

 ## run_it/run_geopyspark.py
 This script runs a single iteration of the model and deposits metrics and uncertain names on s3.
-It is run after the EMR step that copies over the cvmlAL scripts is complete.
+It is run after the EMR step that copies over the `learner` scripts is complete.
 It parses the master config file on s3 as well as command line arguments that are supplied via the call of the EMR step.
 This EMR step is constructed in the mapper repo's terraform folder in the emr.tf file.
 Each of these (the EMR step and config file) should be checked and edited before a given model run.
 Command line options may be specified to output probability images, the whole probability map, to set the runid and descriptive AOI string associated with a given model run, and a random seed.

 The following are descriptive note to supplement understanding of the functions in this file.
 Be sure to also read the docstrings and code.